nodogsplash/nodogsplash/README.md

 simple but effective tail-drop rate limiting (no packet classification or fairness queueing is done).

+Note: IMQ is not included anymore by OpenWrt Attitude Adjustment (12.09).

 ##4.
 Customizing nodogsplash

 The default shipped configuration is intended to be usable and reasonably